thilinah/icehrm-guide/advanced-leave-policy.md

-# Implementing an Advanced Leave Policy with IceHrm
+# Implementing a Sample Leave Policy with IceHrm

 ## Introduction